 - Changing harmful gender norms to create more equal communities

-We are also addressing inequalities within our own organization.
+We are also addressing inequalities within our own organisation.
 For example, we are:

-- Emphasizing skills and competencies, rather than higher education and management experience (which bias male recruitment), when we post jobs
+- Emphasising skills and competencies, rather than higher education and management experience (which bias male recruitment), when we post jobs

 - Pledging to ensure the equal treatment, promotion and support of female staff worldwide